Oksana Baiul: Life after retirement from competition

 On 8 March 2009, and again on 14 March 2010, Baiul made guest appearances at the Kate Wollman Skating Rink at Prospect Park in Brooklyn, New York, as part of its annual show.
 She also took part in meet-and-greet sessions with skating students after each performance.

 Baiul has her own line of clothing and jewelry.
 In November 2005, she appeared on the Bravo television program Celebrity Poker Showdown.
 She was also part of the celebrity panel of judges (along with Steve Garvey and Jonny Moseley) on the ABC show Master of Champions, which aired briefly in 2006.

 In November 2011, her manager (and future husband), Carlo Farina, discovered accounting and collection discrepancies in her account at William Morris Endeavor.
 After collecting $9.5 million from the company, Baiul filed a lawsuit in November 2012 in Los Angeles for an additional $1 million in compensatory damages and more in punitive damages.
 She sued NBCUniversal in February 2013 for their alleged illicit promotional use of her likeness.
 Having withdrawn the November case, she filed a broader lawsuit in New York in October 2013.

-In January 2015, Baiul publicly accused her former coaches Galina Zmievskaya, Viktor Petrenko, and their manager, Joseph Lemire, of fraud, claiming they 'have been stealing money' from her for more than a decade.
+In January 2015, Baiul publicly accused her former coaches and compatriots Galina Zmievskaya, Viktor Petrenko, and their manager, Joseph Lemire, of fraud, claiming they "have been stealing money" from her for more than a decade.
 In addition, she accused Lemire of fraudulent attempts to represent her in multiple court proceedings in Ukraine against the state, concerning various assets.

-As of January 2015, Baiul is married to her manager, Carlo Farina.
-She now uses the name Oksana Baiul-Farina.
-They reside in Las Vegas with their daughter, Sophia (born 2015).